-Upon delivery of the Proposer's Cost Proposal at the time and date outlined in the Milestone Schedule, the Technical Score and the Variable Scope Score will be provided confidentially in a sealed envelope to each Proposer.
+Upon delivery of the Proposer's Cost Proposal at the time and date outlined in the Milestone Schedule, the Technical Score, and the Quality Credit Score will be provided confidentially in a sealed envelope to each Proposer.
 After distribution of the scores, SCDOT will convene a closed session meeting; at which time, the Cost Proposals of Proposers with responsive Technical Proposals will be opened so that the analysis may be conducted.

-The weighted criteria factors listed under the Technical Proposal Evaluation Section for each respective Proposer will be entered into the weighted criteria formula to determine a total weighed criteria score.
+The Total Cost to Complete and the other weighted criteria factors listed under the Technical Proposal Evaluation Section for each respective Proposer will be entered into the weighted criteria formula to determine a total weighted criteria score.
+Each Total Cost to Complete will be compared against the confidential SCDOT Engineer's Estimate.
 SCDOT will analyze the Proposals to determine if an award is justified.
 Upon completion of the analysis, the closed session will be adjourned and a public announcement will be made at the time and date outlined in the Milestone Schedule.

-If upon analysis, there are no apparent concerns with the Proposals, the Technical Score, the Variable Scope score, and the Interim Condition Time, along with Weighted Criteria score for each Proposer will be read aloud during the public announcement.
+If upon analysis, there are no apparent concerns with the Proposals, the total weighted criteria score and the Cost Proposal information along with the Technical Score, and Quality Credit Score for each Proposer will be read aloud during the public announcement.
 SCDOT intends to award the Contract to the Proposer with the highest Weighted Criteria Score.
 However, the Project may be cancelled after opening, but prior to the issuance of an award, when such action is determined in writing pursuant to the Design-Build Procurement Manual to be in the best interest of the SCDOT.
 If the RFP is cancelled, Cost Proposals may be returned to the Proposers and a new solicitation may be conducted for the Project.

-If upon analysis, there are concerns with the Proposals, Cost Proposal information, Technical Scores, and Variable Scope Scores will not be read aloud and the Proposers will be advised whether SCDOT will hold discussions or cancel the procurement.
+If upon analysis, there are concerns with the Proposals, the Cost Proposal information, Technical Scores and Quality Credit Scores will not be read aloud and the Proposers will be advised whether SCDOT will hold discussions or cancel the procurement.

-5.8 Weighted Criteria Determination
+Weighted Criteria Determination

 Award of the Contract, if made, will be made to the responsible and qualified Proposer whose submittals generate the highest Weighted Criteria Score.
-To determine the Weighted Criteria Score, the Proposer's Interim Condition Time will have a weight of 10, the Proposer's Technical Score will have a weight of 20, and the Proposer's Variable Scope Score will have a weight of 70 for a Total Weight of 100.
+To determine the Weighted Criteria Score, the Proposer's Total Cost to Complete will have a weight of 55, the Proposer's Technical Score will have a weight of 25 and the Proposer's Quality Credit Score will have a weight of 20 for a Total Weight of 100.

-The Proposer submitting the shortest Interim Condition Time will be awarded the maximum number of points, 10.
-The next-shortest Interim Condition Time will be awarded points based on the product of: (a) the ratio of the shortest Interim Condition Time divided by the next-shortest Interim Condition Time; and (b) 10 points (i.e., the points awarded for the shortest Interim Condition Time), with such product rounded to the nearest one hundredth of a point.
-The process will continue for each of the remaining Proposer's Interim Condition Time, with points being awarded based on the product of: (a) the ratio of the shortest Interim Condition Time divided by the respective Proposer's Interim Condition Time; and (b) 10 points (i.e., the points awarded for the shortest Interim Condition Time divided by the respective Proposer's Interim Condition Time; and (b) 10 points (i.e., the points awarded for the shortest Interim Condition Time), with such product rounded to the nearest one hundredth of a point.
+The Proposer submitting the lowest Total Cost to Complete will be awarded the maximum number of points, 55.
+The next-lowest Total Cost to Complete will be awarded points based on the product of: (a) the ratio of the lowest Total Cost to Complete divided by the next-lowest Total Cost to Complete; and (b) 55 points (i.e., the points awarded for the lowest Total Cost to Complete), with such product rounded to the nearest one hundredth of a point.
+The process will continue for each of the remaining Proposer's Total Cost to Complete, with points being awarded based on the product of: (a) the ratio of the lowest Total Cost to Complete divided by the respective Proposer's Total Cost to Complete; and (b) 55 points (i.e., the points awarded for the lowest Total Cost to Complete), with such product rounded to the nearest one hundredth of a point.

-The Technical Score and the Variable Scope Score for each Proposer is converted to a percentage and multiplied by the point value assigned to each category, with such product rounded to the nearest one hundredth of a point.
+The Technical Score and Quality Credit Score for each Proposer is converted to a percentage and multiplied by the point value assigned to each category, with such product rounded to the nearest one hundredth of a point.